 The Difference Between Animal Welfare and Animal Rights

-- In addition, animal welfare proponents believe that humans can interact with animals in entertainment, industry, sport and recreation, and industry, but that the interaction should include provisions for the proper care and management for all animals involved.
+- In addition, animal welfare proponents believe that humans can interact with animals in entertainment, industry, sport and recreation, and industry.
+But that the interaction should include provisions for the proper care and management for all animals involved.

 - First of all, AR proponents support laws and regulations that would prohibit rodeos, horse racing, circuses, and hunting.
-In addition, lifesaving medical research using animals, and raising of livestock for food are considered bad.
-Let’s not forget petting zoos, marine parks, breeding of purebred pets and any use of animals for an industry, entertainment, sport or recreation are targets.
+In addition, lifesaving medical research using animals, and raising livestock for food are considered bad.
+Let’s not forget petting zoos, marine parks, breeding of purebred pets and any use of animals for industry, entertainment, sport or recreation are targets.

 - Arson, vandalism, and assault are common tactics used by underground AR groups to further their cause.
 Groups like Animal Liberation Front, routinely use criminal activities to further their cause.
-They are classified as terrorist by the FBI.
+They are classified as terrorists by the FBI.

-- For more information, Humanewatch www.humanewatch.org has recent and quite often updated information on the progress that is made fighting the animal rights movement.
+- For more information, Humanewatch www.humanewatch.org has recent, and quite often updated information on the progress that is made fighting the animal rights movement.